 SENIOR CITIZEN EXEMPTION SUMMARY:

-- The combined 2021 or 2022 income of all property owners does not exceed $58,400 (title in one spouse still requires combined income unless there is a legal separation).
+• The combined 2022 income of all property owners does not exceed $58,400 (title in one spouse still requires combined income unless there is a legal separation).

 The Senior Citizen Exemption must be annually renewed prior to March 1st of each tax year, by filing a renewal application and proof of income (RP-467-Renewal).